I texted a friend this morning,

 And then I got this surreal realization; I never thought I’d be risking my life at the thought of simply wanting to go to the store to get potting soil.
 Wow.
 That’s a new low.

-A friend had handed off a handful of pomegrante Tootsie pops yesterday as I headed out of one of the studios I work at.
+A friend had handed off a handful of pomegranate Tootsie pops yesterday as I headed out of one of the studios I work at.
 This is one of my favorite candies, and he knows it.
 He broke open a brand new bag and searched through it to find 4 lollipops for me.
-That’s defintely philios.
+That’s definitely philios.

 I unwrapped one of the coveted pops, and then put the other three away.
 Decided I’d better make these last awhile.
 Or start searching Amazon again.
 Or both.

 Since the last of the foot traffic to my studio was not coming for awhile, I started unpacking instruments and setting them up in the waiting room so I could practice and use them for online lessons.
 Instruments that get carried around all week for lessons and classes came out of cases for the first time in awhile in my own home.
 The NS electric cello came out, my archtop guitar came out and the case stashed away, the NS EUB was assembled since it was not traveling all over the area all week.
 It was nice seeing the arsenal assembled, ready to go under my own roof.
 It was an embarrassment of riches, but one I rarely get to enjoy at the pace of my usual life.

 The cats seem to be getting more needy, and possibly depressed.
 They know something is definitely wrong.
 Lieu came and crashed on my desk behind my laptop during lessons for a few hours.
 Ananda has been sleeping in the master bedroom, almost sheltering herself.
 I’ll go in on breaks and pet her, but she knows something’s up.
 I need to put on a movie to make some noise, and spend some time interacting.
 The cats are either unusually quiet, sleeping more, or getting into trouble because they can’t vent the energy in play with students.